Chandramukhi (2022 film): Filming

 Principal photography began on 8 November 2020.
 The mahurat shot was filmed at Masina Hospital in Byculla.
 The second schedule started on 7 December 2020 and ended on 18 December 2020.
 The various shooting locations were Bhor, Saswad, Satara and Mumbai, including Film City.
 The filming was completed within 45 days.
 The post-production of the film was wrapped towards the end of February 2021.

 Soundtrack

 The songs were composed by duo Ajay–Atul and the lyrics were penned by Guru Thakur.
 This was the first collaboration of the duo with Prasad Oak.
 The vocals were provided by Shreya Ghoshal, Ajay Gogavale, Priyanka Barve, Madhura Datar, Vishwajeet Borvankar and Aarya Ambekar, while Mangesh Dhadke did the background score.
 Deepali Vichare and Ashish Patil choreographed the songs.
 The album was released on 30 April 2022 by Everest Marathi.

+In one scene the song 'Aaj he aabhaal aahe' plays on LP.
+This original song is written by Mangesh Padgaonkar, sung by Mandar Apte, playback singer & music director.

 Chandramukhi's soundtrack received a positive response from critics and the audience; the title track "Chandra" hit the chartbuster.
 The song "Bai Ga" has been listed as "the best songs of 2022" by The Indian Express.